valheimPlus/ValheimPlus/README.md

 ; Sets the nearby player count always to this value + extraPlayerCountNearby setFixedPlayerCountTo=0

-; The interval in seconds that the game auto saves at (client only) autoSaveInterval=1200

 ; The range in meters at which other players count towards nearby players for the difficulty scale difficultyScaleRange=200